 - The developers stated planning to add a number of homeworld control features post release.

-Players in Starbound will have the ability to claim a planet as their new homeworld.
+Players in Starbound have the ability to claim a planet as their new homeworld.
 Once selecting a homeworld, there are a variety of new options available.
 Tools to mass terraform terrain and control the weather elements are planned features.
 NPCs encountered in the game will populate the player's homeworld, acting as quest givers and vendors.